Olives are one of those wonders of nature that are easy to take for granted… yet deserve special attention.

 Using only the finest Kalamata olives from southern Greece, our Biodynamic® Kalamata Olive Tapenade helps you create irresistible snacks when spread on French bread, crackers or added to sandwiches.
 It’s also enjoyable when tossed into your favorite salad or pasta.

-Order Our Biodynamic® Olives and Tapenade Today, and Add Some Healthy Fat and Potent Antioxidants to Your Diet!
+Order Our Biodynamic® Olives and Tapenade Today, and Enjoy an Extraordinary Culinary Experience!

 Of course, you can find Kalamata-type olives and overly-processed tapenades just about anywhere online today, or even at your local grocery store.

 But we seriously doubt you’ll find any of these mass-produced olives and tapenades up to the high-quality standards we’ve insisted on with our Solspring™ Biodynamic® Organic Kalamata Pitted Olives and Solspring™ Biodynamic® Organic Kalamata Olive Tapenade.

-We strongly believe iodynamic is the wave of the future and exactly what’s needed to ensure that our soils can continue to support agriculture and feed the world.
+We strongly believe biodynamic is the wave of the future and exactly what’s needed to ensure that our soils can continue to support agriculture and feed the world.

 Treat yourself and your family to a truly extraordinary culinary experience today, and order our Biodynamic® Organic Kalamata Pitted Olives and Biodynamic® Organic Kalamata Olive Tapenade!

 Remember, just like with all our products, your purchase of Solspring™ Biodynamic® Organic Kalamata Pitted Olives and Solspring™ Biodynamic® Organic Kalamata Olive Tapenade are protected with our Money Back Guarantee.
 Please see complete details below.